dungeon.club — Game Design Document

 Permanent rewards.
 Everything purchased with points is kept forever.
 Discord roles don’t expire.
 Physical items are yours.
 Seasonal items rotate back in.

-The DM model.
-The shopkeeper is the DM.
+The GM model.
+The shopkeeper is the GM.
 Quest approval is manual and personal.
-Spontaneous quests appear when the DM feels like it.
+Spontaneous quests appear when the GM feels like it.
 The system has the warmth and flexibility of a tabletop game, not the rigidity of an automated loyalty platform.

 Community over optimization.
 Factions and classes are cosmetic.
 Leaderboards exist for fun, not for gating content.
 Events award participation XP, not performance XP.
 The game rewards showing up and being part of the community.